ENGLISH SUMMER READING ASSIGNMENTS (2020)

 Your study of World Literature begins with your summer reading book in which a young man trekking the globe is challenged to answer these fundamental questions.
 And what a life-changing journey he embarks on!
-You are sure to find A Walk in Their Shoesto be both compelling and enjoyable.
-Please note, you are being asked to study, to prepare for discussion on this compelling novel with your class in September and after that, to be tested on the memoir.
+You are sure to find A Walk in Their Shoes to be both compelling and enjoyable.
+Students will be asked to write a short in-class reaction paper in September.

 Summer Reading for Junior English

 Your study of American Literature begins with a book beloved by generations, Salinger’s The Catcher in the Rye.
 You are sure to find it to be both challenging and enjoyable.
-Please note, you are being asked to study, to prepare to discuss this compelling novel with your class in September and after this, be tested on the novel.
+Students will be asked to write a short in-class reaction paper in September.

 Summer Reading for Sophomore English

-2. Even if you take notes in the book or underline and highlight, do complete a reading log.
+2. Even if you annotate (take notes) in the book, do complete a reading log.
 The reading log enables the reader to study from a page of organized notes.

 3. Finally, the assigned readings are just the introduction to what we hope will become a life-long adventure through reading often and widely.